Using Digital Evidence in Thai Courts

 - Taking the above steps will ensure that the judicial system is well placed to handle the issues surrounding digital evidence.

 About the Author

-Andrew Smith – Director of Computer Forensic Services, Orion Investigations
+Andrew Smith – Director of Computer Forensic Services at Orion Investigations

 Andrew is responsible for the management of the Orion Computer forensic Unit.
 His responsibilities include ensuring the unit operates to the highest international standards, business development and the development and delivery of training for clients and staff.
 Andrew is an experienced forensic investigator with extensive training and comprehensive experience in relation to criminal, corporate, malware and counter terrorism investigations within the UK and Europe.